linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Fed Moves to Ease Strains in Credit Markets

-"The Fed said it was stepping up the amounts offered in its Term Auction Facility auctions…to  $75 billion from$ 50 billion."
+"The Fed said it was stepping up the amounts offered in its Term Auction Facility auctions…to  \$75 billion from\$ 50 billion."

 -Reuters